sreehari32/MNIST_classification/README.md

    2. # create_fold.py

       A file named create_fold.py is created to split the samples into k folds

+      A new column called kfold is created and entered with value -1

+      The samples are shuffled and splitted using KFold function

+      The corresponding fold number is inserted to the kfold column of the dataframe

       ```
        # a new column is created and inserted with value -1
        df["kfold"] = -1